Strategies

 • Prioritize safety improvements based on expected reductions in fatal and serious injury crashes.

-• Adopt a “safe system” mindset, evaluating all projects for potential safety improvements.
+• Adopt a “safe system” mindset, evaluating all projects for safety improvements.

 • Implement a Safety Circuit Rider program to assist local agencies with data analysis.